mainulspace/mainulspace/README.md

-# Hi there, I'm M Mainul Hasan 👋
+# Hi there, I'm Mainul Hasan 👋

 Currently serving as a Teaching Assistant and pursuing my MS in Informatics at the University of Oslo, I also have a strong background as a Full Stack Developer skilled in various technologies.